nasa/Common-Metadata-Repository/job-utilities/local_development/README.md

 ### Running

-Ensure you have the right dependencies by running `pip install -r requirements.txt` and then simply run the local_scheduler.py program.
+Ensure you have the right dependencies by running `pip3 install -r requirements.txt` and then simply run the local_scheduler.py program.
 Note that the program currently does not run jobs immediately upon scheduling.